pculture/miro-user-manual/en/troubleshooting.rst

 helps us a ton and greatly increase the chance your bug will be addressed.

-We take all bug reports seriously, but bugs take time to work through.
+We take all bug reports seriously, but bugs take time to work through and if there isn't enough information in the bug report, that makes it that much harder.

 See :ref:`Reporting bugs <reporting-bugs>` for more details and tips.